Tap into Kindle French Learning with 3 Handy Tools

 Do you love nothing more than curling up on the sofa with a good book?

-You can also use this nifty commodity by utilizing it to learn French at the same time?
+You can also use this nifty commodity to learn French at the same time.

-I’ll take you through three super helpful resources, along with some suggestions for each.
+I’ll take you through three super helpful resources for using your Kindle as a French-learning resource!